Consumer Products

 Ingenious Engineering: Toothbrushes

-Even the most simple items we use every day require an amazing amount of effort to produce.
+Many of the simplest items we use every day require an amazing amount of effort to produce.
 Take, for example, the humble toothbrush.

 #sideproject: United We Stand (Updated)